isontic/Education-Data/README.md

 # isontic Education JSON Data

 This repo has all the JSON files that are used in the **isontic Education** app.
-All the data is open source exept for the actual app code.
+All the data is open source except for the actual app code.
 We will try to keep the information as updated as we can but you can do a pull request and edit the information if you have any updates too it.

 ## Period int keys